GenomicMedLab/fantasy-football-rulebook/docs/enrollment.rst

 14 teams.
 A 1-week private enrollment period will be offered to :ref:`active-managers` from the prior season, after which there will be open enrollment for the League subject to :ref:`eligibility` constraints.
-Once the enrollment period closes, applicants will be offered open positions in their corresponding division on a first-come, first-served basis.
+Once the enrollment period closes, applicants will be offered open positions on a first-come, first-served basis.
-Following this, remaining applicants will be offered any remaining league-wide slots, up to the maximum of 14 teams.

 .. _active-managers: